 Hunt for murals in the Wabash Arts Corridor

-While we are on the subject of art, walk south of the Institute from Van Buren St to Roosevelt Road, between State Street and Michigan Avenue, and you’ll find yourself in the Wabash Arts Corridor.
-The urban art project by Columbia College Chicago has been transforming the South Loop business district since 2013 by reclaiming derelict and unused spaces as a “living urban canvas”.
-Here you’ll find many large-scale murals by local and international street artists like Brazilian Kobra’s vibrant Muddy Waters portrait and Chicagoan Jacob Watts’ surreal image of a moose blowing pink bubblegum.
+While we are on the subject of art, walk south of the Institute from Van Buren St to Roosevelt Road.
+Between State Street and Michigan Avenue, and you’ll find yourself in the Wabash Arts Corridor.
+The urban art project by Columbia College Chicago has been transforming the South Loop business district since 2013.
+The program aims to reclaim derelict and unused spaces as a “living urban canvas”.
+Here you’ll find many large-scale murals by local and international street artists – from Kobra’s colourful portrait of Muddy Waters to Watts’ surreal image of a moose blowing pink bubblegum.
+You’ll find some fun and fantastic murals along the Corridor!

 Get your kicks on Route 66

+Chicago has an amazing theater scene that rivals New York’s Broadway district!
 Even if you don’t have the time or inclination to see a show, it’s worth taking a wander around the downtown Theatre District, located in The Loop.
-There are countless impressive architectural moments and shimmering marquees to discover such as the Chicago, Oriental, Goodman and Auditorium Theatres.
+There are countless impressive architectural moments and shimmering marquees to discover such as the Chicago, Nederlander, Goodman and Auditorium Theatres.

 After dinner, check out the speakeasy-style bars such as tiki-inspired Three Dots and a Dash, and Watershed’s parlour style setting with craft beers, artisan spirits and wines all sourced from around the Great Lakes region.